 Brotli is a compression format developed by Google that is even more efficient than Gzip.
 Of course, Brotli is also supported by Raidboxes.

-Significant optimizations for JavaScript and CSS
+Significant optimisations for JavaScript and CSS

 The free Autoptimize plugin has the “Aggregate JS files” setting.
 This is activated by default.
 To benefit from real acceleration, the following settings are required: